 - 1. Identify potential root causes of local/global problems and how they affect local/global cultures, economies, politics, and policies. - 2.
-Analyze the impacts of colonialism and racism on Indigenous peoples. - 3.
-Generate strategies for reconciling Indigenous and Canadian relations. - 4.
+Assess and evaluate individual and collective responsibilities within a diverse and interconnected global society. - 3.
+Analyze the impact of colonialism and racism on Indigenous peoples. - 4.
+Synthesize a range of differing community perspectives on ethics and justice and explain how these perspectives can inform structural change. - 5.
 Explain how contexts (e.g. cultural, historical, colonial, economic, technological) shape identity formation and social structures.